dongxr77/Person2Drive/README.md

 The codebase is currently being organized for public release.

-Detailed instructions for installation, training, evaluation, and closed-loop testing will be added soon.
+Detailed documentation will be provided for:

-Planned documentation includes:

 * Installation
 * Dataset preparation